singularitybridge/sb-vscode-plugin/README.md

 ## Usage

 1. Open the Command Palette (`Cmd+Shift+P` on macOS or `Ctrl+Shift+P` on Windows/Linux)
-2. Type "List All Open Files" and select the command
+2. Type "List All Open Files" and select the command to list currently open files OR
+   Type "List All Modified Files" and select the command to list Git modified files
 3. A new document will open showing all files in the format:
 ```
 relative/path/to/file1.ext: